RespiradorHacker/Projeto-EAR-Celso/README.md

 # e-AR (EAR) PROJECT - EMERGENCY AUTOMATIC RESPIRATOR
 This project was born because of CoVid19 pandemic.
-The project Goal is to provide an emergency ventilator system to help CoVid19 serious cases using locally available resources. eAR was designed to meet specifications according to MIT E-Vent (USA) and MHRA (UK) - Rapidly Manufacuted Ventilator System.
+The project Goal is to provide an emergency ventilator system to help CoVid19 serious cases using locally available resources. eAR was designed to meet specifications according to MIT E-Vent (USA) and MHRA (UK) - Rapidly Manufactured Ventilator System.
 This is an OPEN HARDWARE - OPEN SOURCE PROJECT.

 DISCLAIMER: we will NOT take any responsability on devices built using partial or total information from this project.